-Three poems by Audre Lorde, Form the book The Black Unicorn (1978):
+Three poems by Audre Lorde, from the book The Black Unicorn (1978):

 We forgot to water the plantain shoots